Second Triumvirate: Creation, 43 BC

 After Octavian and his forces reached Rome on 19 August 43 BC, he secured for himself election to the consulship with his cousin Quintus Pedius.
 They moved quickly to enact legislation confirming Octavian's adoption as Caesar's heir and establishing courts to condemn Caesar's assassins in absentia.
 They also repealed the declaration of Antony as a public enemy.
 Octavian then moved north to treat with Antony under Lepidus' protection.
 With the Caesarian soldiers' urging, Octavian and Antony reconciled; Octavian also would marry Antony's step-daughter Clodia.
 The three men then established themselves as the triumviri rei publicae constituendae (the latter words indicate a causa or commission for the reconstitution of the republic) for five years.
-This was confirmed by the lex Titia, proposed by a friendly tribune at their bequest.
+This was confirmed by the lex Titia, proposed by a friendly tribune at their request.

 The law was modelled on the lex Valeria in 82 BC which established Sulla's dictatorship.
 They received power to issue legally binding edicts, were granted imperium maius which permitted them to overrule the ordinary provincial governors and to take credit for their victories, and to act sine provocatione (without right of appeal).
 They also received powers to call the senate and directly appoint magistrates and provincial governors.
 The legal powers given, exceeding those of the ordinary consuls, were noted on the Capitoline Fasti, which list the triumvirs above the consuls.

 Octavian and Antony then prepared to wage war on the liberatores with forty total legions.
 They also divided the western Roman world: